How to get to us

 From one of our guests (MS, CA, USA): “I would highly recommend driving in from the south, via Petauke to see the beauty of rural African life.
 The road-track is rough and you’ll need a good 4 wheel drive but it is very much worth it and something the typical Africa tourist doesn’t experience”

 From Chipata, it will take you about 4 hours to reach us.
-Please note, that Chipata has good supermarkets (Shoprite, Spar) and other shops.
-If you use camping gas: This can only be found at Afrox in Chipata which is located near the turnoff to Mfuwe.
+Please note, that Chipata has reasonably good supermarkets (Shoprite, Spar) and other shops.
+If you use camping gas: This can be found at Afrox in Chipata which is located near the turnoff to Mfuwe.
 In case you might not find Afrox, then ask for Marhaba.

 Also in Mfuwe you will find reasonable supermarkets like Mayana and one at the filling station.
 Normally there is fuel in Mfuwe (Oasis) but to be sure fill your tank in Chipata and top-up again in Mfuwe.
 When starting off at the filling station, drive about 300m to the South Luangwa main gate and turn left (also tarmac).
 Follow this road about 2,5 km’s and then turn left.
 You will see a lot of sign posts (like Kafunta, Wild life, Nkwali and Mopani).
 From here, Malama Umoyo cottages is a 40 km drive km via a gravel/sand road.
 After 13km’s turn left (right you see signpost to Chipembele).
 After another 10km you will reach Manchesa (National Parks check point) camp and from there it is 17km to Malama Umoyo cottages.